Name – Preeti Sharma

 - CA Intermediate — It’s a course in which 8 exams are conducted in 2 groups.
 The students can choose if they want to clear both the exam groups subsequently or want to space them out.

 After clearing these two groups, a person qualifies as a half CA who can pursue accounting jobs in small industries.

 - CA final — It’s also a course where one learns everything about Chartered Accountancy: Accounting system, Taxation, Laws, Auditing, Management accounting, Information Technology etc.

 Apart from these exams, student has to undergo Eight Weeks Integrated Course on Information Technology and Soft skills (ICITSS) consisting of Courses on Information Technology and Orientation Course and must complete three years of articleship with a practising Chartered Accountancy Firm.

 After qualifying CA Final exam, the student gets the Certificate of Membership and may also pursue the Certificate of Practice which gives rights of Certifying Authority to the CA.

-What is the range of remuneration one can expect in your line of career & industry?
+What is the range of remuneration one can expect in the Chartered Accountancy Profession?